 The path is pretty narrow and you will likely run into other hikers.
 Saying "Hello" and "Thank you" to fellow climbers is one of the pleasures of hiking, isn't it?

 Pictured above is one tricky spot you have to watch out for when hiking on Trail 6.
 A small wooden bridge spans over the stream (the one that has run alongside the path since the start), and there is a tendency to turn left here and cross it.
 However, that is the wrong way.

 As shown in the photo above, Trail 6 continues straight ahead, where the path has merged somewhat with the stream.

 The water level of the stream is not high enough to soak your shoes.
 However, this area is more slippery than before, so stay alert and proceed carefully.

 The last hurdle is a flight of stairs.
 Just a little bit more, so hang in there!

 Looking up, you will be greeted by the clear blue sky among tree leaves.
 The refreshing scenery will take away all the tiredness of your journey.

 This is the summit of Mt.
 Takao.
 Shops and restaurants selling Mt.
 Takao specialties such as dango and soba are available.
 What a great way to get refreshed after the climb!

 The picture above is from the top, where you can see the sun shining down on mountains cloaked in mist.
 Mt.
 Fuji can be seen from here as well, depending on the weather conditions.
-The hikers around me were also drinking in the mysterious landscape.

 Pictures only convey so much, so we invite you to put Mt.
 Takao on your list of sights to experience in Japan next time.